-- Communicate that the differences regarding slavery were the main causes of the American Civil War.
+- Describe the conflicting beliefs about slavery that were the main causes of the American Civil War.

 - Identify useful techniques and strategies for discussing the causes and context of the American Civil War with visitors.

-- Relate to visitors of varying knowledge levels and backgrounds the causes of the war effectively and respectfully.
+- Relate the causes of the war effectively and respectfully to visitors of varying knowledge levels and backgrounds.

 This introductory course is designed for those interested in learning about the social and political issues that led to the Civil War and does not require a background in interpretation or other specific areas of study.